 - A. Alley: A narrow street, typically abutting to the rear lot or property line.
-[Figure 8-3a of the Transportation System Plan illustrates the alley cross-section] - B. Arterial: Arterial streets provide connectivity at a regional level, but are not State routes.
-[Figure 8-2 of the Transportation System Plan illustrates arterial cross-sections.] - C. Bikeway: Any road, path or way that is in some manner specifically open to bicycle travel, regardless of whether such facilities are designated for the exclusive use of bicycles or are shared with other transportation modes.
+[See the adopted Transportation System Plan] - B. Arterial: Arterial streets provide connectivity at a regional level, but are not State routes.
+[See the adopted Transportation System Plan] - C. Bikeway: Any road, path or way that is in some manner specifically open to bicycle travel, regardless of whether such facilities are designated for the exclusive use of bicycles or are shared with other transportation modes.
 Bikeways may include: - (1) Multi-use Path.
 A paved way (typically eight (8) to twelve (12) feet wide) separate from vehicular traffic; typically shared with pedestrians, skaters, and other non-motorized users. - (2) Bike Lane.
 A portion of the street (typically four (4) to six (6) feet wide) that has been designated by permanent striping and pavement markings for the exclusive use of bicycles. - (3) Shoulder Bikeway.
 The paved shoulder of a street that does not have curbs or sidewalks that is four feet or wider and is typically shared with pedestrians. - (4) Shared Roadway.
 A travel lane that is shared by bicyclists and motor vehicles.
 Also called "bike route." - (5) Multi-use Trail.
-An unpaved path that accommodates all-terrain bicycles; typically shared with pedestrians (NOTE: Figure 8-6 of the Transportation System Plan illustrates the multiuse path and trail cross-sections). - D. Common Green: A street that provides for pedestrian and bicycle access, but not vehicle access, to abutting property and generally provides a common area for use by residents.
-A common green may function as a community yard.
-Hard and soft landscape features may be included in a common green, such as groundcover, trees, shrubs, surfaced paths, patios, benches, or gazebos. - E. Collector: Collectors are streets that provide citywide or district-wide connectivity.
+An unpaved path that accommodates all-terrain bicycles; typically shared with pedestrians (See the adopted Transportation System Plan). - D. Collector: Collectors are streets that provide citywide or district-wide connectivity.
 Collectors are primarily used or planned to move traffic between the local street system, and onto major streets, but may also accommodate through traffic.
-[Figure 8-4 of the Transportation System Plan illustrates collector cross-sections.] - F. Cul-de-Sac: A short street that terminates in a vehicular turnaround.
-See Section 16.108.060. - G. Half Street: A portion of the width of a street, usually along the edge of a development, where the remaining portion of the street has been or could be provided by another development. - H. Local Street: Local streets provide the highest level of access to adjoining land uses.
+[See the adopted Transportation System Plan]. - E. Cul-de-Sac: A short street that terminates in a vehicular turnaround.
+See Section 16.108.060. - F. Half Street: A portion of the width of a street, usually along the edge of a development, where the remaining portion of the street has been or could be provided by another development. - G. Local Street: Local streets provide the highest level of access to adjoining land uses.
 Local streets do not provide through connection at any significant regional, citywide or district level.
-[Figures 8-5a and 8-5b of the Transportation System Plan illustrate local street cross-sections.] - Marginal Access Street (frontage or backage road): A minor street parallel and adjacent to a principal arterial or arterial street providing access to abutting properties, but protected from through traffic.
-[Figure 8-5a of the Transportation System Plan illustrates the cross-sections of a frontage or backage road.] - J. Neighborhood Route: Neighborhood routes are streets that provide connections within or between neighborhoods, but not citywide.
+[Figures 8-5a and 8-5b of the Transportation System Plan illustrate local street cross-sections.] - H. Marginal Access Street (frontage or backage road): A minor street parallel and adjacent to a principal arterial or arterial street providing access to abutting properties, but protected from through traffic.
+[See the adopted Transportation System Plan.] - I. Neighborhood Route: Neighborhood routes are streets that provide connections within or between neighborhoods, but not citywide.
 Neighborhood routes are primarily used or planned to move traffic between the local street system, and onto collectors and arterials.
-[Figure 8-5a of the Transportation System Plan illustrates the neighborhood route cross-section.] - K. Principal Arterial: Principal arterials are streets that provide connectivity at a regional level, and are typically State routes.
-[Figures 8-2 and 8-3b in the Transportation System Plan illustrates the principal arterial cross-section].
+[See the adopted Transportation System Plan.] - J. Principal Arterial: Principal arterials are streets that provide connectivity at a regional level, and are typically State routes.
+[See the adopted Transportation System Plan].